 - Loss of appetite

 Fewer than 1 in 100 people have these effects.

 - Skin rashes

 - Difficulty emptying your bladder

 - High blood pressure

-- An allergic reaction – tell your doctor or nurse straight away if you feel faint or have a sudden cough, wheezing, difficulty breathing, a sudden itchy rash, or swelling of the lips, mouth or throat
+- An allergic reaction – tell your doctor or nurse straight away if you feel faint or have a sudden cough, wheezing, or difficulty breathing.
+Also tell them if you have a sudden itchy rash, or swelling of the lips, mouth or throat

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.